FifthGenHub/DexHunt.github.io/LITEPAPER.md

-# 🧠 DexHunt Litepaper — Skill-Based Crypto Gaming, Done Right
+# 🧠 DexHunt: Reflex Showdown Litepaper — Skill-Based Crypto Gaming, Done Right

 **⚠️ Disclaimer**: DexHunt: Reflex Showdown is an independent game and is not affiliated with Nintendo or any other entity.

 ---

-## 🎯 What is DexHunt?
+## 🎯 What is DexHunt: Reflex Showdown?

 **DexHunt: Reflex Showdown** is a Solana-powered, reflex-based arcade game.
 It’s play-to-win — not play-to-wait, stake-to-hope, or pray-to-the-APY-gods.